spack/spack-tutorial/tutorial_binary_cache.rst

    2

 Now we'd like to share these executables with other users.
-First we will focus on sharing the binaries with other Spack users, but later we will see how users completely unfamiliar with Spack can easily use the binaries too.
+First we will focus on sharing the binaries with other *Spack* users, and later we will see how users completely unfamiliar with Spack can easily use the applications too.

 ------------------------------------------------
 Setting up an OCI build cache on GitHub Packages